 Dr Peter Dillingham

-Lecturer - School of Science & Technology
+Adjunct Senior Lecturer - School of Science and Technology

 Peter develops statistical methods applied to ecological and environmental studies.
 His primary research focus is developing quantitative methods relevant to the study and conservation of data-deficient marine megafauna such as seabirds, sea turtles, marine mammals, and sharks.
 This work uses population modelling techniques and computational simulation to develop simple decision rules that can be easily applied to a variety of species.
 Other research interests include estimation of demographic parameters, modelling the calibration and response of environmental sensors, integrated modelling of multiple data sources, multi-model inference, and links between Bayesian and frequentist methods.